Close

 “The biggest risk is not taking any risk.
 In a rapidly changing world, the only strategy that is guaranteed to fail is not taking risks.” – Mark Zuckerberg

 There is an inherent risk factor that comes with entrepreneurship.
 The ability to not fear risks and failure is the mark of an inspiring entrepreneur.
-People with an entrepreneurial mindset are willing to experiment, take calculated risks and learn from failures.
+People with an business mindset are willing to experiment, take calculated risks and learn from failures.

 5.)
 Problem-solving